 Live in a smart city today

 Common has homes across all major U.S. cities, most of which are transforming into smart urban areas.
-Find out more about our homes in New York, Los Angeles, San Francisco, Chicago, Seattle, and Washington, D.C.
+Find out more about our homes in New York, Los Angeles, San Francisco, Chicago, and Washington, D.C.